firefly-oss/core-banking-ledger/README.md

 - **Transaction to Transaction**: Self-referential relationship.
 A transaction can be related to another transaction (e.g., a reversal transaction references the original transaction).

-#### Transaction Line Relationships
+#### Blockchain & Crypto Relationships

+- **Transaction to Blockchain Network**: Many-to-one relationship.
+A cryptocurrency transaction is associated with a specific blockchain network.

-- **Transaction to Transaction Line**: One-to-one relationships between a transaction and its type-specific line.
-Each transaction can have only one specialized line of a given type.
+- **Transaction to Transaction Line Crypto**: One-to-one relationship.
+A cryptocurrency transaction has one specialized crypto transaction line.

-- **Transaction Line Types**: The system supports multiple transaction line types, each with its own table and specific attributes:
+- **Transaction Line Crypto to Crypto Asset**: Many-to-one relationship.
+A crypto transaction line references a specific crypto asset.

-  - Card Transactions
-  - Direct Debit Operations
-  - SEPA Transfers
-  - Wire Transfers
-  - Standing Orders
-  - Deposits
-  - Withdrawals
-  - Fees
-  - Interest
-  - Transfers
+- **Crypto Asset to Blockchain Network**: Many-to-one relationship.
+A crypto asset belongs to a specific blockchain network.

+- **Crypto Asset to NFT Metadata**: One-to-many relationship.
+An NFT crypto asset can have multiple token instances, each with its own metadata.

+- **Money to Crypto Asset**: Many-to-one relationship.
+A money value can reference a specific crypto asset when representing cryptocurrency amounts.

 #### External References